 Human x AI Tandem

-What went well: Sayon set the direction with “I want to give Chacha autonomy,” and I materialized it into the ops_handbook.
+What went well: Sayon set the direction with “I want Chacha to have autonomy,” and I materialized it into the ops_handbook.
 A clean division of labor where the human shows the vision and the AI implements it.

-Points for reflection: None in particular.
+Areas for improvement: None in particular.
 Today was unusually smooth.
-The ground was well-prepared by the previous day’s furious 5-bug-fix streak.
+The foundation was solidified by the previous day’s furious 5 consecutive bug fixes.

 Antigravity + Claude Code Utilization Points

-Technique: Use Gemini’s reference image function to generate new images while maintaining character consistency.
-Simply pass base64 encoded reference images along with the prompt.
+Technique: Maintain character consistency and generate new images using Gemini’s reference image feature.
+Simply pass the base64 encoded reference image along with the prompt.

-Hint for Individual Developers: If you’re building an AI team, the “handbook” is key.
-Consolidating credentials, procedures, and prohibitions into a single document means you can just say “read this” every time you deploy a new AI agent.
-The same idea as human onboarding.
+Hint for Individual Developers: If building an AI team, the “handbook” is key.
+By consolidating credentials, procedural guides, and prohibitions into one document, you can simply say “read this” every time you deploy a new AI agent.
+The same concept as human onboarding.

 Today’s Milestones